b-dilly/MTGArenaBrawlDeckBuilder/README.md

 ### Explainations:
   nonlandsToRemove - Add/Remove cards from this array if you would like to exclude them from being added to the deck list

   landsToRemove - Same idea, but with lands.
-These two arrays can be combines, but mixing lands and nonlands are messy in my opinion
+These two arrays can be combined, but mixing lands and nonlands is messy in my opinion

   cRocks_cmc2 - Rocks/Cards that initially get added.
 They don't have to be 2cmc.
 You can throw whatever rocks you want in here.